You Don't Love Me Anymore ("Weird Al" Yankovic song): Music video

 The music video for "You Don't Love Me Anymore" was directed by Yankovic's long-time collaborator and manager Jay Levey.
-Filmed at the Charlie Chaplin Studios in Los Angeles, it is a parody of the music video for "More Than Words" by American rock band Extreme and a follow up on the video of "Smells Like Nirvana".
+Filmed at the Charlie Chaplin Studios in Los Angeles, it is a parody of the music video for "More Than Words" by American rock band Extreme and a follow-up on the video of "Smells Like Nirvana".
 Yankovic's record label Scotti Brothers had informed him that "You Don't Love Me Anymore" – an original composition – would be released as a single under the condition that an accompanying parody music video be produced.
 As many had erroneously believed the song was a parody of "More Than Words" upon release, he decided to spoof its video.

 The "You Don't Love Me Anymore" video features Yankovic and his guitarist Jim West performing the song, with the latter basing his appearance on Extreme guitarist Nuno Bettencourt.
 Bassist Steve Jay is also seen biting into a large piece of ham; he chipped his tooth while filming the scene and is seen wincing in pain as he does this in the video.
-One notable gag involves Yankovic picking up another guitar and tuning it, only to put it away without actually playing it, instead beginning to sing the second verse.
+One notable gag involves Yankovic picking up another guitar, only to put it away without actually playing it, instead beginning to sing the second verse.
 American singer and actor Robert Goulet makes a cameo appearance as a piano player who suffers various bodily injuries.
 Tony De La Rosa (who portrayed the janitor in the "Smells Like Teen Spirit" and "Smells Like Nirvana" videos) takes on the role of a cellist in janitor garb who accidentally flings his bow into Goulet's eye.
 Towards the end of the video, Yankovic smashes West's Ovation guitar.
 He later recounted: "Most of the guitars I had broken at that point were cheap guitars, and this one did not smash, but I knew I had one take, so you'll see me whack the thing like 20 times, like, 'You’ve gotta break!
 This is the only take!
 I’m gonna smash this thing if it takes me all day!'"